adalundhe/hedra/README.md

 | Source      | https://github.com/scorbettUM/hedra                             |
 | Keywords    | performance, testing, async, distributed, graph, DAG, workflow  |

-Hedra is a Python preformance and scalable unit/integration testing framework that makes creating and running complex test workflows easy.
+Hedra is a Python performance and scalable unit/integration testing framework that makes creating and running complex test workflows easy.

 These workflows are written as directed acrylic graphs in Python, where each graph is specified as a collection of Python classes referred to as <b>Stages</b>.
 Each Stage may then specify async Python methods which are then wrapped in Python decorators (referred to as <b>Hooks</b>), which that Stage will then execute.
-The Hook wrapping a method tells hedra both what the action does and when to execute it.
+The Hook wrapping a method tells Hedra both what the action does and when to execute it.
 In combination, Stages and Hooks allow you to craft test workflows that can mimic real-world user behavior, optimize framework performance, or interact with a variety of Hedra's powerful integrations.

 <br/>